 ARMs make sense if your buyer intends to own the house for just a few years, then sell or refinance before interest rates increase.
 However, if they are financing a “forever” home, an ARM does not make sense for the long term because of the potential they will be paying much higher interest down the road.

 If you are advising your past buyers that own a home and have an ARM past its initial term, it is a good time for them to refinance into a fixed-rate loan before interest rates increase further.
 Then, if the rates go lower, they can refinance again to a lower fixed rate.
 However, be careful about refinancing too often because repeated loan closing costs can mount up and offset savings on the rate.
 So always consider the loan closing costs and ensure the numbers are worthwhile.

 In a rising interest rate environment, an ARM is appealing in the short term but a risk when the rate adjusts.
 If you suggest that your homebuyers take out an ARM, be sure it has a cap on the increase in rate per adjustment year and for the life of the loan.
 Then they can keep the ARM if the rate cap works or refinance if a fixed rate loan makes more sense.

-Do you have the right team supporting YOU and clients’ mortgage needs?
+Do you have the right team supporting YOU and your clients’ mortgage needs?
 Look no further than Encompass Lending Group.
 ELG’s goal is to make you the champion with on-time closings and world-class service, so your clients will refer you to their families and friends, which will take your business to the next level.